Phone numbers

 Therapy

 Central to any treatment programme for GAD is a course of therapy.
-Cognitive behavioural therapy (CBT), for example, has long been proved to be an effective means for treating anxiety - a study in Dialogues in Clinical Neuroscience said there was "strong support for both the efficacy and effectiveness of CBT as an acute intervention for adult anxiety disorders."
+Cognitive behavioural therapy (CBT), for example, has long been shown to be an effective means for treating anxiety - a study in Dialogues in Clinical Neuroscience said there was "strong support for both the efficacy and effectiveness of CBT as an acute intervention for adult anxiety disorders."

 Medication

-It might also be appropriate for medication to be used for your symptoms of GAD.
+It might also be appropriate for anxiety medication to be used for your symptoms of GAD.
 The most widely used medication in the treatment of GAD and other anxiety disorders is from a class of drugs known as selective serotonin reuptake inhibitors (SSRIs).
 These are also used to treat depression, and can be taken alongside CBT for anxiety and other forms of therapy to help to combat the symptoms of GAD and help you to feel better.